b3yond/solidarityGame/CONCEPT.md

 * Delivery: bringing packages to houses
 * Vendor: putting goods in the shelves, selling the goods (ppl will be glad when this gets automated)
 * Control Ads: rate Ads if they are nice, sort out malicious ones.
-* Censorship: review posts on fuckbook, posts are double-checked
+* Censorship: review posts on fakebook, posts are double-checked
 * Security: Control the documents of people coming in (papers please?), beat them up if they aren't allowed to be here
 * Police: use surveillance, beat and lock up perpetrators of crimes, undercover cops
 * Exec: move money from one investment to another to manage employees (production & infrastructure), research, and PR.
 Command Security.